daptin/daptin/docs_markdown/docs/settingup.md

 ## Native binary

-Daptin is available as a native binary for almost all systems.
+Daptin is available as a native binary.
 You can fetch the lastest binary from the releases

 [https://github.com/daptin/daptin/releases](https://github.com/daptin/daptin/releases)

+To start daptin, execute ```./daptin``` which will create a local sqlite database and start listening on port 6336.
+To change the database or port, read below.

 ## Docker

-A docker image is also available which can be deployed on any docker compatible host
+A docker image is also available which can be deployed on any docker compatible hosting provider (aws, gce, linode, digitalocean, azure)

 [https://hub.docker.com/r/daptin/daptin/](https://hub.docker.com/r/daptin/daptin/)